 It goes without saying that the faster your graphics card, the better your games will run.
 Unfortunately, graphics can rarely be upgraded on the base models.
 You’ll often have to choose the higher end model and then upgrade the graphics furthermore if you want.

-For example, if you want to upgrade the Radeon Pro 570 graphics on a 27-inch iMac, you’ll need to choose the more expensive iMac model with a faster processor, a bigger hard drive and a Radeon Pro 580.
+For example, you can’t upgrade the Radeon Pro 570 graphics on a 27-inch iMac.
+You’ll have to choose the more expensive iMac model that comes with a faster processor, a bigger hard drive and a Radeon Pro 580.
 That will cost you $500 more.
-According to our results, that upgrade will result in a 50% increase in performance (going from 122 to 180 FPS) and it’s definitely worth it, but quite expensive.
+According to our results, that upgrade will result in a 26% boost in performance (going from 102 to 128 FPS on average) and roughly the same bang for the buck ($18 per FPS).

 More RAM is always good, even if it will never have a significant impact on gaming (unless you have very little RAM, to begin with).

 Unfortunately upgrading RAM on a Mac is extremely expensive.
 There was a time when most Macs could be upgraded by users for a fraction of the price, but those days are over.

 You can’t upgrade the RAM yourself in any of the current models except the 21-inch iMacs, the 27-inch iMacs, and the Mac Pros.
 If you want one of these models, upgrade the RAM yourself.
 Otherwise, I don’t recommend paying for an upgrade from Apple.

 It wasn’t easy choosing the best Apple machines among the several models available.
 As our target is to give you an unbiased and complete overview of the best Macs for gaming, we had to use multiple criteria to ensure things stay as objective and comparable as possible:

 It’s no secret our most important criteria was performance.
 After all, modern video games require a decent amount of raw power.
 RAM and a speedy processor are certainly important, but for most games, a powerful graphics card will make the most difference.